-Carnivorous Therianthropomorphs, otherwise known as Rianths, are genetically modified humans who have incorporated genes from carnivorous animals into their genome.
-Big cat rianths and wolf rianths are particularly popular genotypes.
+Carnivorous Therianthropomorphs, a superclade of Rianths, are genetically modified humans who have incorporated genes from carnivorous animals into their genome.
+Big cat rianths and wolf rianths are particularly popular phenotypes.
 Invariably the rianth includes some neogen genetic material as well, since simple admixtures between human and carnivore genomes are not viable.
 Indeed some so-called rianths have very little genetic material taken from carnivorous species at all.
 The so-called 'tiger splice' bodyform is perhaps the most popular carnivorous rianth type.

 Rianth clades that are common include human-leopard, human/cheetah and human/tiger carnivores, who hunt and kill the baseline springbok, steenbok, impala and duiker that have been lazurogened and introduced.

 Also present on these ring-habitats are many fully sophont herbivores, including rianths, splices and provolves which are often very difficult to tell apart from non-sophont herbivores.
 Naturally the carnivorous rianths often kill, and eat sophont herbivores, most of which take advantage of backup technology and can be retrieved quite easily.
 The carnivorous rianths on Burning Hunger are forbidden to eat or damage the brain of any of their prey animals, to make recovery more straightforward.

 Homicideophiles (both killers and victims) come to the Burning Hunger habitats for recreational purposes.
 Since 9134 such thrill-seeking tourists have been able to adopt temporary rianth or animal bodies, but they reportedly find predation a wildly different experience from murder.
 Hunting parties have become a popular extreme contest in recent centuries, where visiting sophonts take the part of predator or prey.